-The Donald and Victoria Hess Endowed Memorial Fund has been established to benefit the Hauptman-Woodward Institute and to honor the longtime contributions of Don and Vicky Hess.
-The fund was created by Chuck Dowdell, Don’s longtime business partner and good friend.
+The Donald and Victoria Hess Endowed Memorial Fund was established to benefit the Hauptman-Woodward Institute and to honor the longtime contributions of Don and Vicky Hess.
+The fund was eastablished by Chuck and Nancy Dowdell, Chuck was Don’s longtime business partner and good friend.
 The goal of the Donald and Victoria Hess Endowment fund is to raise permanent funds to further secure the financial strength of Hauptman-Woodward Medical Research Institute.

-Hannelore Victoria Hess, referred to as Vicky, was born in Munich, Germany.
+Hannelore Victoria Hess, known to her friends as Vicky, was born in Munich, Germany.
 She moved to the United States to pursue studies in English.
 She received both her bachelor’s degree and her master’s degree in Linguistics from the State University of New York at Buffalo.
 An avid world traveler, she enjoyed skiing and hiking, and was an enthusiastic collector of contemporary art and furniture.
-She served as a member of the Brookfield Country Club, the Twentieth Century Club, the Clarence Contemporary Club, UB World Connect and the Buffalo Schwaben Choir.
+Vicky served as a member of the Brookfield Country Club, the Twentieth Century Club, the Clarence Contemporary Club, UB World Connect and the Buffalo Schwaben Choir.